-- (b) Specific period of time for registration had not been mentioned in the Act or in the monitoring instructions. certificates Hence for registration for the year had been issued after receiving money in any day and fines had not been recovered.
-As a result, the revenue which should be received to the Council at the beginning of the year had been received in delay. - Registration had delayed due to deficiencies of the process of registration and annual renewal thus actions were already taken for online registration in future.
-It is expected to propose to the Council a fine for the Medical Institutes which are applying for registration delay. - Actions should be taken to decide a specific period of time for registration of Private Medical Institutions and to recover a fine from the institutions which are not registered within the said period of time.
+(b) Specific period of time for registration had not been mentioned in the Act or in the monitoring instructions.
+Hence certificates for registration for the year had been issued after receiving money in any day and fines had not been recovered.
+As a result, the revenue which should be received to the Council at the beginning of the year had been received in delay.

+Registration had delayed due to deficiencies of the process of registration and annual renewal thus actions were already taken for online registration in future.
+It is expected to propose to the Council a fine for the Medical Institutes which are applying for registration delay.

+Actions should be taken to decide a specific period of time for registration of Private Medical Institutions and to recover a fine from the institutions which are not registered within the said period of time.

-- (c) A specific cost method for service of specialists, medical and surgical had got prepared by a private institution incurring a sum of Rs.2,070,000 during the year under review and it had been implemented.
-However suits had been filed against to the Minister of Health, Nutrition and Indigenous Medicine and some other 08 parties stating that the different qualitative factors of each hospital had not been considered separately and, maximum charges had been prepared in a common basis. - According to a decision made by the Council, the project was commenced selecting the qualified supplier after evaluating applications received by 5 internationally accepted accounting institution consultancy and hospital charges were gazette after preparing under the supervision of the Minister utilizing the data received from the project .
+(c) A specific cost method for service of specialists, medical and surgical had got prepared a private institution by incurring sum a Rs.2,070,000 during the year under review and it had been implemented.
+However suits had been filed by 3 private hospitals in the month of October 2018 against to the Minister of Health, Nutrition and Indigenous Medicine and some other 08 parties stating that the different qualitative factors of each hospital had considered not been separately and, maximum charges had been prepared in a common basis.

+According to a decision made by the Council, the project was commenced selecting the qualified supplier after evaluating applications received by 5 internationally accepted accounting consultancy institution and hospital charges were gazette after preparing under the supervision of the Minister utilizing the data received from the project .
 However 9 hospitals had filed suits against to that.